bmichalkiewicz/dotfiles/README.md

 # 🏠 Dotfiles

-A comprehensive development environment setup with modern tools and configurations for Debian/Ubuntu systems.
+A comprehensive development environment setup using GNU Stow for dotfile management with modern tools and configurations for Debian/Ubuntu systems.

 ## 🚀 Features